benyap/react-starter-kit-semantic-ui/README.md

 ### React

-React is a JavaScript Frontend framework developed by Facebook Open Source, and it is what this project is built upon.
+React is a JavaScript Frontend framework developed by [Facebook Open Source](https://code.facebook.com/projects/), It allows developers to use a component-based system to build a modular, reusable user interfaces.
 Find out more at the [official website](https://reactjs.org).

 ### React Semantic UI